Focus of Project RHEA

 A small team of 9 students is currently defining the project, establishing

 the first concepts for the testing infrastructure and the engine as well as

 As a first step, a 500N hybrid rocket engine is developed laying the foundation for future engine developments at ARIS.
 This engine will be designed, manufactured and tested until the end of 2019.

 DEVELOPMENT OF G2

-The second generation will be developed by the ETH Focus Project IRIDE aiming for a thurst of 5000N.
-Different nozzle types and grain structures will be tested to increase the perfomance.
+The second generation will be developed by the ETH Focus Project IRIDE, aiming for a thurst of 5000N.
+Different nozzle types and grain structures will be tested to increase the performance.